Due before the start of lecture on March 3, 2026.

 One possible implementation of this method is:

-comparing arr[j] to arr[i] is executed, as a function of the
+increases the sum is executed, as a function of the parameter n.

-What is the worst-case time efficiency of the method shown above as a
+What is the time efficiency of the method shown above as a

-function of the length n of the array?
-Use big-O notation, and
+function of the parameter n?
+Use big-O notation, and explain

-findMode() method that has a better worst-case time efficiency
+Create an alternative, non-recursive implementation of this method that has a better time efficiency.

 As discussed in lecture, a doubly linked list consists of nodes that